Research Scientist

 Jake was a post-doc in the lab in 2016-17 focusing on the role of fish-derived nutrients in coral reef ecosystems.
 He is now an Assistant Professor in Ecology and Evolutionary Biology at the University of Michigan.

-Laura got her Ph.D. in the lab in 2014 focusing on how predation risk impacts herbivory on coral reefs and is now an Instructor in the Biological Sciences Program at Michigan State University.
+Laura got her Ph.D. in the lab in 2014 focusing on how predation risk impacts herbivory on coral reefs.
+She is now an Associate Teaching Professor at Emory University.

 Sam was a NSF REU student with our lab in 2014 examining the interaction between nutrient pollution and corallivory on coral microbiomes.
 She earned a M.A. at UC Santa Barbara in 2020.